Keep workstations clean

 Students with fever or cough should not use university computer stations.
 These students should immediately contact the Student Health Center or their personal health care provider.

-Students should use supplied wipes to clean keyboards, mouse, flat surfaces, and chair armrest before and after using computer equipment.
+Students should use supplied cleaning products to clean keyboards, mouse, flat surfaces, and chair armrest before and after using computer equipment.
 The suggested contact time for surface cleaning is at least two minutes.

 Following surface cleaning, students should wash their hands with soap and water before sitting at the workstation.
 An approved alcohol gel of at least 60% alcohol is a less preferred substitute.